kaiusl/KLPlugins.DynLeaderboards/README.md

 - Overall leaderboards

     `N` top positions.
 There are two types:
-    - Overall
+    - In overall order
 	- In the order of focused car's class
 - Relative leaderboards

-	`2N+1` relative positions to the focused car.
+	`2N + 1` relative positions to the focused car.
 There are three types:
     - In overall order
 	- In the order of focused car's class
 	- In the relative track order
 - Partial relative leaderboards

-    `N` top positions and `2M+1` relative positions.
+    `N` top positions and `2M + 1` relative positions.
 If the focused car is inside the first `N + M + 1` positions the order will be just as the overall leaderboard.
 There are two types:
 	- In overall order
 	- In the order of foused car's class